K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 7. Set needed parameter value when creating service.
     (Ex.) owner : 'Automatic-input' /  org_name : 'Automatic-input'
 8. Input "N" for App bind Usage.
-9. Requires "Y" when dashboard is being used.
-Setting dashboard as "N" disables dashboard button.
+9. Requires "Y" when the dashboard is being used.
+Setting the dashboard as "N" disables the dashboard button.
      > **When dashboard is applied, catalog app service "Dashboard" button is activated in 'PaaS-TA User'**
 10. In addition, enter public availability, outline, and description.
-Click "Save" button to complete service registration.
+Click the "Save" button to complete service registration.
      > ![sourcecontroller]

 ### <a name="4.4"/>  4.4.
 User Management

 **The administrator checks the user's information and approves the account.<br>**

 1. Look up the User list.
-User account, name, phone number, presence or absence of administrator, and approval status can be checked. can search with search terms in the search window.<br>
+User account, name, phone number, presence or absence of the administrator, and approval status can be checked. can search with search terms in the search window.<br>
 ![25]

-2. Click ①"Manage" button and click "Reset Password" to reset the password.<br>
+2. Click the ①"Manage" button and click "Reset Password" to reset the password.<br>
 ![26]

 3. Click ①"Manage" button then "Delete Operator Authority" to delete Operating Authority.<br>